markaggar/Water-Monitor/README.md

   - State: on/off (device_class: connectivity)
   - Attributes: unavailable_entities, unknown_entities, name_to_entity, and per-entity last OK timestamps

+## Want a sensor that tracks/logs any of the attributes?
+It's possible you might want to track the state of an individual attribute to get history, show on a dashboard etc.

+Fortunately, it's easy to do this yourself with a template helper you create under Settings/Devices & Services/Helpers.
+Add the following in the State section of the Helper configuration page.

+{{state_attr('sensor.sensorname','attribute_name')}}

+e.g.

+{{state_attr('sensor.water_monitor_current_session_volume','current_session_duration')}}

 ## How it works

 ### Session detection